 Mile 3.23 – Pick a Slot: Class III.
 Find your line wherever you want here, just avoid the boulders.

 Mile 3.38 – Iron Curtain: Class III.
 Great wave train on the left side of this rapid.
 Watch out for the large undercut boulder on river left.

 Mile 4.13 – Pillow Rock Rapid: Class V. Enter right with momentum towards the left.
 Watch out for a large hole in the center of the current.
 A lot of the current pushes you towards the “Pillow Rock”, which you want to get as close to touching as you can, without actually hitting it.
 Just below Pillow Rock is a very ill-placed boulder called Volkswagen Rock, with a small slot to the left, and a lot of room to the right.
 You do not want to hit the rock that is upstream of the Pillow Rock.
-Click here for a detailed description.
+Learn more about Pillow Rock Rapid.

 Mile 4.51 – Scales: Class III.
 Enter this rapid in the center channel and work to avoid the house boulder on either the right or left.

 Mile 4.63 – Bubble Rock: Class III.
 Straightforward at higher water, this rapid becomes quite tricky at low flows.

 Mile 4.86 – Hungry Mother: Class III.
 Hungry Mother has an awesome surf wave in the middle of the rapid.
 Be very careful, as below this feature, the river diverges into 2 channels.
 The right side has a very dangerous undercut rock, so you’ll want to advise swimmers to swim left as best they can.